npge/npge/README.md

 `*.bi` contain tables of blocks' properties,
-`*.ba` contain blockset alignments (cells are fragments) `*.blocks` contain blockset alignments (cells are blocks) Files `*.bi` contain numbers of occurrences of a block in a genome.
+`*.ba` contain blockset alignments (cells are fragments) `*.blocks` contain blockset alignments (cells are blocks)

+Columns of files `*.bi`:

+ - name of the block;
+ - number of fragments in the block;
+ - length of the alignment of the block;
+ - number of identical columns with no gaps;
+ - number of identical columns with gaps;
+ - number of nonidentical columns with no gaps;
+ - number of nonidentical columns with gaps;
+ - number of columns containing only gaps (must be 0);
+ - identity (from 0.0 to 1.0);
+ - percentage of 'G' and 'C' nucleotides in the block (from 0.0 to 1.0).

+Files `*.bi` also contain numbers of occurrences of a block in a genome.
 Each genome adds one column to the table.
 To add similar columns with numbers of occurrences of a block in a sequence, add option `--info-count-seqs=1`